GlobalWebIndex/jedi-team-challenge/README.md

 3. In my implementation, when inputing the Chat History from the Messages DB, I import all messages to OpenAI so that the discussion gets continued.
 In a production env, I would not do that, but put a limit to the number of messages read from history, as there might be a lot of messages.
+4. For performance increase, we can put indices in the DB, on the foreign keys so that the fetch in the GET endpoints is faster.

 ## Security